Rick Springfield: Acting

 In addition to the roles on television and in film, Springfield also acted in musical theatre.
 In 1995, he was a member of the original Broadway cast of the musical Smokey Joe's Cafe.
 This Tony Award-nominated musical featured the songs of rock & roll songwriters Jerry Leiber and Mike Stoller.
 From February 2000 to December 2002, Springfield performed in EFX Alive! at the MGM Grand in Las Vegas, Nevada.
 Springfield starred in several episodes of the third season of Showtime's Californication.
 His first appearance was in episode 3 on 11 October 2009, in which he plays a "twisted version of himself"; a "hedonistic Rick Springfield" from the past.
 Springfield starred in "Ho'ohuli Na'au", an episode of Hawaii Five-0.
 He played the role of photographer Renny Sinclair.

 In December 2005, Springfield was asked by the General Hospital producers to return to the show in his role as Dr. Noah Drake after a 23-year absence.
 His run was subsequently extended as a recurring guest star and not a full contract cast member until 2008.
 Springfield returned to General Hospital as Dr. Noah Drake in April 2013.
 Springfield also starred in "Everything Goes Better With Vampires", an episode of Hot in Cleveland.
 He played the role of a toll booth worker who pretended to be the famous singer/musician Rick Springfield in an attempt to impress women.
 Springfield had a recurring role on True Detective as Dr. Irving Pitlor, a psychiatrist.
-In 2015 Springfield appeared as Greg alongside Meryl Streep in the movie Ricki and the Flash.
+In 2015, Springfield appeared as Greg alongside Meryl Streep in the film Ricki and the Flash.
 In 2016, Springfield was cast in the twelfth season of The CW series Supernatural where he played rocker Vince Vincente and Lucifer.
 In July 2016, Springfield appeared on ABC's Greatest Hits.
 In October 2017, Springfield appeared as Pastor Charles on FX's American Horror Story: Cult.
-In July 2018 Rick played himself on Episode 4 of the YouTube original series Sideswiped (TV series).
+In July 2018, Rick played himself on Episode 4 of the YouTube original series Sideswiped.